Dynamic Mixture of Progressive Parameter-Efficient Expert Library for Lifelong Robot Learning: Experimental Setup

-We utilize the implementations of Experience Replay (ER) \cite{chaudhry2019er}, Elastic Weight Consolidation (EWC) \cite{kirkpatrick2017overcoming}, and PackNet \cite{mallya2018packnet} as provided in LIBERO \cite{liu2024libero}.
-For ER, we employ a replay ratio of 20\%.
-For EWC, we set the hyperparameters $\gamma=0.9$ and $\lambda=5\times10^4$.
-For PackNet, we fix 25\% of the parameters as important.
+We utilize the implementations of SeqFT, ER, EWC, and PackNet provided in LIBERO \citep{liu2024libero} and we directly use the official code of LOTUS \citep{wan2024lotus}.
 When training with ER and EWC, we use two GPUs, each with a batch size of 16, ensuring the total batch size remains consistent with other methods.
-For additional details on these baselines, we refer readers to \cite{liu2024libero}.
-We directly use the official code of LOTUS \cite{wan2024lotus}.
-Since LOTUS employs a distinct architecture, we adjust its parameters to be comparable to our policy and follow the same training pipeline.
-Additionally, LOTUS utilizes the DINO-v2 \cite{oquab2024dinov} foundation model instead of CLIP, as recommended by the ablation study in their paper.
+Due to the unavailability of publicly released code for TAIL, we implemented it based on the description in the paper \citep{liu2024tail}.
+We integrated the code for L2M and IsCiL into our codebase, as the original implementations operate with different policies in different benchmarks.

 For LoRA-based methods, we insert LoRA modules with rank $r=8$ into the 6-th to 11-th layers of the CLIP image and text encoders, and LoRA modules with $r=16$ into the temporal transformer.
 LoRA is applied to the query and value projection matrices.
-In TAIL and IsCiL, we learn task-specific fusion modules, state encoders, and action heads, as described in \cite{liu2024tail}.
-In contrast, these components are frozen in L2M following the original paper \cite{schmied2024learning}.
-Due to the unavailability of publicly released code for TAIL, we implemented it based on the description in the paper \cite{liu2024tail}.
-We integrated the code for L2M and IsCiL into our codebase, as the original implementations operate with different policies across different benchmarks.
-For L2M, we use a pool size of 30 and the similarity loss coefficient $\lambda=0.5$.
-For IsCiL, we set the skill prototype $\mathcal{X}_z$ in $\mathcal{X}$ to be composed of 20 bases as in \cite{lee2024incremental}.
-For DMPEL, we adopt the same LoRA settings in the image encoder, text encoder, and temporal transformer, and use LoRA experts with $r=16$ for all linear layers in other submodules.
+In TAIL and IsCiL, we learn task-specific fusion modules, state encoders, and action heads, as described in \citep{liu2024tail}.
+In contrast, these components are frozen in L2M following the original paper \citep{schmied2024learning}.

+\paragraph{DMPEL (Ours).} We adopt the same settings in the image encoder, text encoder, and temporal transformer as other LoRA-based methods, and use LoRA experts with $r=16$ for all linear layers in other sub-modules.
 Besides, in the Long suite, we tune both the low-rank weights $\boldsymbol{A},\boldsymbol{B}$ and biases $\boldsymbol{b}$, whereas in the Goal, Spatial, and Object suites, we only tune the low-rank weights $\boldsymbol{A},\boldsymbol{B}$.
-However, both settings lead to fewer learnable parameters than TAIL \cite{liu2024tail}, which learns these sub-modules separately for each task.
+However, both settings lead to fewer learnable parameters than TAIL \citep{liu2024tail}, which learns these sub-modules separately for each task.
 We also employ dropout with probability $p=0.15$ on the coefficient for low-rank experts to avoid overfitting.